basho/basho_docs/content/riak/ts/1.5.0/using/riakshell.md

 ### SQL

 `riak-shell` now has SQL help built in.
-To get a list of all support SQL statement use the `help sql;` command:
+To get a list of all supported SQL statement use the `help sql;` command:
 ```
 riak-shell>help sql;
 The following SQL help commands are supported: